geengene/03_Triolingo/README.md

 - `package.json` - Lists the project's node dependencies and scripts
 - `requirements.txt` - Lists the python libraries required

+## Road Map

+- currently only practising vocabulary works
+- plans to incorporate, pronunciation, writing and reading function for an all encompassing learning experience.

 ## Contributing

 If you wish to contribute to this project, please follow these steps: